St John’s College has a large community of Geography students.

 UCAS Code: L700

 Offers are normally conditional upon candidates’ performance at A2 or equivalent.
-Our standard, minimum conditional offer is A*AA at A2 (excluding General Studies and Critical Thinking) or 40-42 in the IB, with 776 at Higher Level.
+Our standard, minimum conditional offer at A-Level is A*AA at A2 (excluding General Studies and Critical Thinking) or 40-42 in the IB, with 776 at Higher Level.

 Those invited for interview will have two interviews: one with the Tutor for the subject application and one with the Director of Studies in Geography.
 The aim of these interviews, each of which lasts for no more than 30 minutes, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
 Although we will naturally want to discuss some technical and subject-related questions with you, no special preparation is necessary or indeed desirable.

 Interviews for Geography can be very wide ranging.
 During the interview we would expect to ask you about any A-level (or other) project work you may have done, or are proposing.
 It will not count against you, however, if your course does not involve such work.
 We also typically ask you to comment on, and interpret, a graph or diagram we show during the interview or send you an article which we ask you to read in preparation for your interview.
 Neither task would involve any calculations etc., but we would hope that you would be able to make sense of the diagram, and comment on its possible wider geographical implications.

 Applicants for Geography will need to sit the University's Pre-Interview Admissions Assessment, more information on which is available here.